What Is Evolutionary Fitness? (Example, Problem, Explain)

 • Physical adaptations like color, eyesight, defense mechanisms, etc.

 • Behavioral adaptations like hunting behavior allow for catching more prey.
 Grouping organisms in hurt or pack versus being solitary is group behavior altruism.
-When you think of altruism, you should be thinking of being selfless and doing something nice for others.
+When you think of altruism, you should think of being selfless and doing something nice for others.
 That is a behavioral adaptation.

 Formula: Fitness equals the multiplication of survival percentage with the average number of offspring.